5 tips for choosing your next antibody

 We all know that word-of-mouth recommendations from colleagues have a relatively high impact when making a choice, but what does the antibody manufacturer say?

-Time spent up-front in evaluating the information and resources that were made to validate your antibody can save you a lot of pain down the road.
+Time spent up-front in evaluating the information and resources made to validate your antibody can save you a lot of pain down the road.

-There are of course many variables that can cause an experiment to fail, but don't worry!
+There are, of course, many variables that can cause an experiment to fail, but don't worry!

 If you have answered these five essential questions, you know now what to look for when buying your next antibody, and your chances are much better that you will succeed with your experiment.